FirstHR

 Do small community banks and credit unions have to follow FLSA overtime rules?

 Yes.
 The Fair Labor Standards Act applies based on the employee's duties and the employer's coverage, not the size of the institution, so a small community bank or credit union owes overtime to its non-exempt employees the same as a large bank.
-A teller is non-exempt regardless of how small the branch is, and a personal banker or loan officer is usually non-exempt as well.
+A teller is non-exempt regardless of how small the branch is, and a personal banker is usually non-exempt as well.
 Putting any of these roles on a salary with no overtime is a common misclassification that creates real liability.
 The compliance does not scale down with the institution.
 The practical advantage for a small institution is that the rules are simpler to set up once and keep current with a structured onboarding and recordkeeping process.
 Confirm specific classifications by actual duties.
 This is general information, not legal advice.

 What should a banker job description include?